CategoriesNon classé

 Why Milonga del Rio de la Plata ?

-It should be added that Cuban ships stayed in these ports for several months to load salted meat, where they expressed their musical expressions as the habanera.
+Cuban ships often stayed in these ports for months to load salted meat, and their sailors brought music such as the habanera—another influence that shaped local rhythms.

 What’s size or form of my tangoshoes will suit me ?